The 34 Best Vegetarian Foods for Protein, Ranked. #1 Has 25% More Protein Than Chicken.

 Protein: 18.0g per 100g, 3.3g per 100 calories at 545 calories.
 Plus 149% copper, 89% magnesium, and 82% fiber.
 Same omega-3 story as walnuts, just denser.

-Grind them in a coffee grinder right before using (whole flax passes through undigested).
-Stir ground flax into oatmeal, smoothies, or yogurt.
-Or use the gel from soaked seeds as an egg substitute in baking (1 tablespoon ground + 3 tablespoons water = 1 egg).
+Grind them right before using (whole flax passes through undigested).
+The gel from soaked seeds also works as an egg substitute in baking: 1 tablespoon ground + 3 tablespoons water = 1 egg.

 11. Sunflower Seeds